astropy/pyvo/docs/dal/index.rst

 database tables.
 Access is provided for both database and table metadata as well as for actual table data.
-This version of the protocol includes support for multiple query languages, including queries specified using the Astronomical Data Query Language within an integrated interface.
+This version of the protocol includes support for multiple query languages, including queries specified using the `Astronomical Data Query Language (ADQL) <https://www.ivoa.net/documents/ADQL/>`_ within an integrated interface.
 It also includes support for both synchronous and asynchronous queries.
 Special support is provided for spatially indexed queries using the spatial extensions in ADQL.
 A multi-position query capability permits